 There are a lot of breathtaking places in Cape May.
 Sunset Beach and the Cove are pretty popular.
 Tucked away on Stevens Street in West Cape May, the entrance to Beach Plum Farm seems to find its place among the ranks.
-As you come up the seashell driveway, the beautiful timber built Farm Market emerges from behind the green leaves of the impressive trees flanking the entrance.
-If you haven’t been to the Farm Market this summer, you’ll want to take a look at what is hiding behind the barn.
+As you come up the seashell driveway, the beautiful timber-built Farm Market emerges from behind the green leaves of the trees flanking the entrance.
+If you haven’t been to the Farm Market yet, you’ll want to take a look at what is hiding behind the barn.
 The “Kitchen Garden” is a beautiful display, with a bubbling fountain and wooden raised beds.
-It marries form and function in a way that is quintessentially sustainable and in keeping with the mission of Beach Plum Farm.
+It marries form and function in a way that is quintessentially sustainable, keeping with the mission of Beach Plum Farm.

-Harry Gamble joined the team at the farm in the spring of 2016 as the farm landscape supervisor.
-One of his first projects was working with Cape Resorts Co-Managing Partner, Curtis Bashaw to bring the vision of the garden to life.
-“The garden was designed around a central fountain….which complimented but did not overwhelm the naturally beautiful surroundings of the farm.”
-The garden is made up of thirty-two beds, each of which measures 32’ by 4’.
+Harry Gamble joined the team at the farm in the spring of 2016 as the Farm Landscape Supervisor.
+One of his first projects was working with Cape Resorts Managing Partner Curtis Bashaw to bring the vision of the Garden to life.
+“The Garden was designed around a central fountain, which complimented but did not overwhelm the naturally beautiful surroundings of the farm.”
+The Garden is made up of thirty-two beds, each of which measures 32’ by 4’.
 They are eight inches deep, and fully equipped with a drip irrigation system.
 Harry even took care to build them out of rough cut Cyprus so that it would age with the same patina as the barn.
-“The garden was created to show a variety of vegetables and herbs which would be available to our kitchen and other local restaurants that we supply.”
+“The Garden was created to show a variety of vegetables and herbs which would be available to our kitchen and other local restaurants that we supply.”